patriciagaruiz/GIT-Ironhack/README.md

 This answer needs a clean column called: Sex.
 First of all, I used 'groupby' to discover the number of lines per value.
 Here the results: . , F, M, N, lli.
-I read the lines with values different from M or F and changed the wrong values by M, F or X (for unclear cases where the identification was not possible).
+I read the lines with values different from M or F and changed (with mask and loc) the wrong values by M, F or X (for unclear cases where the identification was not possible).

 CONCLUSION: There are more attacks to male according to the data.